• 14/03/2026 06:15

 Watch our short video explaining the major steps in the lawmaking process.

-Votes on JURI’s own-initiative report on the monitoring the application of European Union law in 2023, 2024 and 2025 (2025/2016(INI)) and on the opinion to IMCO and LIBEs report on Digital Omnibus on AI (2025/0359(COD)) are also scheduled.
-On the agenda is also an Exchange of views to the opinion to the report on the establishment of European Business Wallets (2025/0358(COD)), followed by the presentation of JURI Committee`s gender mainstreaming action plan.JURI Members will also hold jointly with DROI a hearing on the immunity of United Nations and International Criminal Court officials, followed by the presentation of the annual report 2025 of the EP Coordinator on Children’s Rights by the Vice-President of the European Parliament.
-The meeting will end with exchange of views in the context of the structured dialogue with Michael McGrath, Commissioner for Democracy, Justice, the Rule of Law and Consumer Protection.
+Votes on JURI’s own-initiative report on the monitoring the application of European Union law in 2023, 2024 and 2025 (2025/2016(INI)) and on the opinion to IMCO and LIBEs report on Digital Omnibus on AI (2025/0359(COD)) were also scheduled.
+On the agenda was also an exchange of views on the opinion to the report on the establishment of European Business Wallets (2025/0358(COD)).
+JURI Members also held jointly with DROI a public hearing on the immunity of United Nations and International Criminal Court officials.
+The meeting ended with an exchange of views with Michael McGrath, Commissioner for Democracy, Justice, the Rule of Law and Consumer Protection, in the context of the structured dialogue.

 Source : © European Union, 2026 – EP